Embedded-Sys-Mini-Project-24spring/esp32-techdisc/README.md

 ## Data processing

 The data from the MPU6050 is read and processed at an interval of 100ms.
+This timing is achieved with a timer.
 The following data is what is read out of the MPU6050:

 - Accelerometer data
 - Gyroscope data